 Let’s Make Coast Guard History Together!

-One of the many prestigious designations that can be bestowed upon an individual in maritime service is that of “Plankowner.”
+One of the many prestigious designations that is bestowed upon an individual in maritime service is that of “Plankowner.”
 In nautical terms, a Plankowner is any individual who served as a member of the original crew comprised to build and commission a new vessel.
 The origin of the phrase denotes that this individual was actively engaged when the ship was being constructed, and served in the unit when fully commissioned and placed into service.
-As a member of the original crew, an individual earns the enduring title, “Plankowner.”
+As a member of the original crew, an individual earns the enduring title of “Plankowner.”

-Consistent with this maritime tradition, the National Coast Guard Museum Association is proud to offer our supporters an opportunity to be a National Coast Guard Museum Plankowner.
-You simply need to establish a monthly donation of an amount you feel appropriate, and maintain this support of the project through commissioning.
+Consistent with this maritime tradition, you can become a National Coast Guard Museum Plankowner.
+Simply establish a monthly donation of an amount you feel appropriate, and maintain this support of the project.
 Our Plankowners will ‘heave around together’ until we commission the Museum.

 * NCGMA will process recurring donation payments to your individual account prior to the 5th of each month.

-When you have completed and submitted your recurring monthly donation, you will receive an email thanking you for your participation, along with a temporary Plankowner certificate which will be mailed to you.
+Once you set up your recurring monthly donation, you will receive an email acknowledging your participation and a temporary Plankowner certificate, which will be mailed to you.
 Once the Museum is constructed and transferred to the United States Coast Guard, those who have continued their recurring donation through commissioning (Opening Day) will receive a formal signed and stamped certificate, suitable for framing.

 Organizations or their affiliated chapters (e.g. Units, CPOA or CPOA regional chapters; Auxiliary, Districts, Divisions, or Flotillas; CGA Alumni or individual Class Year groups, etc.) interested in earning their own recognition can achieve Plankowner status and a certificate through 25% or greater participation of its members.

-Retired Coast Guard Chief Petty Officer Schon Russell is the artist who put the certificate design together based on nautical tradition.
+Retired Coast Guard Chief Petty Officer Schon Russell designed the certificate based on nautical tradition.
 Before creating his design, Russell spent countless hours examining historical records to ensure the artwork will represent the Service well.
 The certificate pays tribute to many facets of the Coast Guard story, and highlights the organizations that were the foundation of the modern day Coast Guard.